iliomad/WorkerPooling/README.md

 WorkerPooling
 =============

-Some code written to play about with Poolboy and worker pooling in Erlang-land.
+Some code written to play about with:
+1. Poolboy and worker pooling in Erlang-land.
+2. Using rebar and relx to compile and release an Erlang application.